-If your marae is on a Māori reservation and you would like to apply to become a registered charity, please provide the following information.
+This page outlines the information you need to provide if your marae is on a Māori reservation and you would like to apply to become a registered charity.

 Providing one of the following will help us locate the Māori reservation for your marae:

-- Block name and/or number - Visit the Māori Land Online website(external link) and search for your reservation with the Management Structure search(external link) or the map search(external link)
+- Block name and/or number - Visit Māori Land online(external link) to search for your reservation.
+You can search using the Management Structure search(external link) or the map search(external link)

 We will need to know who is part of your marae.
 This might be: